 Dr. Dwayne Wright, a professor of language at Purdue University, speculated in an interview that the Founding Fathers “…didn’t see a need to declare one.”

-Although there were many common languages in the 13 colonies, including Dutch, French, German, and a mix of Native American languages, the Founding Fathers didn’t see a potential threat to the dominance of the English language.
+Although there were many common languages in the 13 colonies, including Dutch, French, German, and several Native American languages, the Founding Fathers didn’t see a potential threat to the dominance of the English language.

-Some also speculate that they would not have wanted to offend any of their fellow countrymen who had bravely fought alongside them to ward off the English in the war for independence.
+Some also speculate that they would not have wanted to offend any of their fellow countrymen who had bravely fought alongside them to ward off the British in the war for independence.

 Willi Paul Adams, the late Germanic academic, puts the official U.S. English debate into perspective for us when he says: